lrchit/quad_nmpc/README.md

-# This is a nmpc example of quadruped using acados and mujoco.
+# This is an nmpc example of quadruped using acados and mujoco.